JumpGateio/JumpGate/resources/docs/dev/basics/helper-methods.md

 <a name="menu"></a>
 ## Menu

+> {info} All menu helper methods are found in `helpers.php`.

 ### menu($menuName = null)

 This is a helper method for creating a new menu container or finding one that already exists with the `$menuName`.

+<a name="views"></a>
+## Auto View Resolution

+> {info} All view resolution helper methods are found in `helpers.php`.

+### viewResolver()

+This is a quick helper to get the ViewResolver out of the app container.

+### inertiaResolver()

+This is a quick helper to get the InertiaResolver out of the app container.

+### checkDebugbar()

+All this method does is check is the app is in local env and has the debugbar bound.
+This is used throughout the package to only take actions with the debug bar when it is necessary.